-- Step 2.1 Disable Timed A/D. Writing 00 hex to Base + 1A disables all A/D modes except software start, so data will not be taken prematurely. - Step 2.2 Set Channel.
-Burst mode only takes data from one channel.
-Write the channel you want to take data from to Base + 2.
-Only the bottom nybble is significant. - Step 2.3 Set Gain Code.
-All of the data taken will be at the same gain code / range.
-Specify the range you want by writing to Base + 4 or Base + 6.
-Refer to Table 3-1 in Chapter 3 for a quick range/gain reference. - Step 2.4 Start Burst.
-Write "1" to Base + 3 to enable Burst Mode.
-Since timed A/D is globally disabled, data will not yet be taken.
+- Step 2.1 Set Channel: Burst mode only takes data from one channel.
+Write the channel you want to take data from to bottom nybble of Base + 2. - Step 2.2 Set Gain: All of the data taken will be at the same gain code / range.
+Specify the range you want by Word writing to Base + 4.
+Refer to Table 3-3 in Chapter 3 for a quick range/gain reference. - Step 2.3 Start Burst: Write 0x01 to Base + 3 to start Burst Mode.
+As soon as the byte is written, data will be taken at the 250KHz rate.
 As each conversion completes the data will be moved into the A/D Data FIFO.
-If any data is in the FIFO the EMPTY bit will so indicate, and if the FIFO reaches half-full, the DFH bit will so indicate (Base + 8). - Step 2.5 Enable Timed A/D. Writing 11 hex to Base + 1A enables timed A/D. As soon as the byte is written data will be taken. - Step 2.6 READ DATA FAST.
-The maximum rate, 500KHz, is fast.
+If any data is in the FIFO the EMPTY bit (bit 7=0 for NOT EMPTY) will so indicate, and if the FIFO reaches half-full, the DFH bit (bit 5 = 1 for HALF FULL or MORE) will so indicate when reading from Base + 8. - Step 2.4 READ DATA FAST: Various methods for reading the data are explained in the section READ DATA FAST.
+The maximum read rate (same as conversion rate; every conversion requires a read), 250KHz, is fast.
 If you fail to take the data out of the FIFO fast enough, it will fill.
-If the FIFO reaches full, the burst will pause until some data has been removed from the FIFO to make room for more.
-Various methods for reading the data are explained in the section READ DATA FAST, below. - Step 2.7 Disable Burst.
-Whenever you have enough data for your needs, write "0" to Base + 3 to stop the A/D conversions.
+If the FIFO reaches full, the burst will pause until some data has been removed from the FIFO to make room for more. - Step 2.5 Disable Burst.
+Whenever you have enough data for your needs, Write 0x00 to Base + 3 to stop the A/D conversions.